-  You can ride the world’s last manually operated cable car through the scenic neighborhoods of San Francisco and, like Tony Bennett famously sang, “halfway to the stars!”
+You can ride the world’s last manually-operated cable car through the scenic neighborhoods of San Francisco and, like Tony Bennett famously sang, “halfway to the stars!”
 Cable cars were Andrew Smith Halladie’s answer to animal cruelty.
 After witnessing horses struggling mightily on San Francisco’s hills, Halladie dreamt up the notion of a steam engine powering an underground cable.

 Chinatown is its own city within the city.
-Its streets bustle with life amid golden dragon and red lanterns create a matrix of red lanterns.
-Grant Street is the “Main Street” of Chinatown and location of the photogenic Dragon’s Gate.
+It is one of the oldest and largest Chinese communities in the world, outside of China.
+Its streets bustle with life amid golden dragon and red lanterns.
+Grant Street is the “Main Street” of Chinatown and the location of the photogenic Dragon’s Gate.
+Start your journey here.

 As you wander, look for women playing mahjong and men playing Chinese chess in the park.
 Peek into the shops, shelves full of exotic ingredients and wares.
 If it’s meal time, line up for some authentic local cuisine.
 We love the Garden Bakery for moon cakes and the House of Dim Sum.
 Before leaving Chinatown, relax in one of the many Chinese tea shops where you can choose from hundreds of exotic varieties.

 Insider tip: Follow your nose to Ross Alley and the Golden Gate Fortune Cookie Factory.
 Since 1962, it has made delightful fortune cookies by hand.
-Watch as scratch dough is pressed into cast iron griddles, then stuffed with fortunes.
+Watch as made-from-scratch dough is pressed into cast iron griddles, then stuffed with fortunes.
 Taste the piping-hot samples.
 Pick up a bag of chocolate-dipped cookies with sprinkles for later.
 It won’t cost… you guessed it, a fortune!